teodutu/operating-systems/content/chapters/compute/lab/README.md

 And now we have synchronised the two threads by leveraging CPU support.

 - TODO add this section to the lecture

+### Synchronisation - Thread-Safe Data Structure

+Now it's time for a fully practical exercise.
+Go to `support/CLIST/`.
+In the file `clist.c` you'll find a simple implementation of an array list.
+Although correct, it is not (yet) thread-safe.

+The code in `test.c` verifies its single-threaded correctness while the one in `test_parallel.c` verifies it works properly with multiple threads.
+Your task is to synchronise this data structure using whichever primitives you like.
+Try to keep the implementation efficient.
+Aim to decrease your running times as much as you can.